Ray Rhodes: College

 Rhodes was a running back at Texas Christian University in Fort Worth for two seasons, then transferred to the University of Tulsa, where he played wide receiver and cornerback.
+In his two seasons, he had totals of 729 rushing yards, 558 receiving yards and 501 kickoff return yards for a 26.4 average per return; he had three 100+ yard rushing games.
+In 2023, he was inducted into the Tulsa Athletic Hall of Fame.

 NFL

 Rhodes was selected by the New York Giants in the tenth round of the 1974 NFL draft, 236th overall.
 He spent his first three years in the NFL as a wide receiver before switching to cornerback.
 In 1979, he was traded to the San Francisco 49ers for Tony Dungy, another future head coach.
 He retired after one season with the 49ers.